MateuszPerczak/portfolio/README.md

 yarn start
 ```

-3. Find out that this react app is using JavaScript.
+3. Find out that this react app is using TypeScript.
-4. Give up!
+4. Be impresed!